NOSALRO/robot_dart/src/docs/docs/faq.md

 {{HELLO_WORLD_ROBOT_CREATION}}

-- We need to place it above the floor to avoid collision (position is given as a screw vector):
+- We need to place it above the floor to avoid collision (we can use RobotDART's helpers ;)):

 {{HELLO_WORLD_ROBOT_PLACING}}